filippietruszynski/furtive-server/README.md

 > "Nulla dies sine linea" ~ Gaius Plinius Secundus

-Furtive is a javascript based instant messenger service, which ultimately will be e2e encrypted and cross-platform distributed.
+Furtive is a javascript based instant messenger service, which ultimately will be quasi-e2e encrypted and distributed as PWA.

-Next step: Implement Login/Register logic, implement JWT authentication

 The work is in progress!

+Next step: Implement signup & login